codebystu/msp1-tshg-final/README.md

     - This feature will give the user a sense of who the band are and what to expect when they hear their music, hopefully encouraging them to seek out more content
 ![History](assets/documents/history.png)
 - _Footer_
     - Featured on all pages except the 404 page, the footer is separated from the main page body by a bold line, it contains links to the bands landing pages on various social media and streaming sites in the form of site brand icons, which are all reactive to hover with the site wide hover shadow feature, and further accentuated with a subtle font size increase.
+All navgable links leading to external sites open in a new window to maintain the users position on the website and increase dwelltime.
 Below these is a link to the contact form, and then finally copyright information on the bottom line.
     - This feature enables the user to discover further content on external sites and interact with the band on their social media pages.
-The contact form enables users who wish to make enquiries about bookings or use of content to get in touch.
+The contact form enables users who wish to make enquiries about bookings or any other reason to get in touch.
 ![Footer](assets/documents/footer.png)
 - _Video Player_
     - Featured on the watch page, this embeded Youtube video player is responsive to screen size and can be used in full screen mode.
 It is pre loaded with the video from the latest single, the user has full control over playback.
 Below is a large icon link to the bands Youtube channel with a callout to subscribe.
 The video is in colour and features the band swapping brightly coloured t-shirts which was part of the consideration of the overall black and white styling of the entire site.
 This splash of colour really stands out.